Dayasagar das

 dayasagar.das@nyulangone.org | @sagardaya.bsky.social

 Daya moved to the USA in 2020 and joined Dr. Adamopoulos laboratory at University of California at Davis and investigated the IL-23/IL-17 axis in the mouse model of psoriatic arthritis.
-Daya carried a major part of his postdoctoral work in the lab of Dr. Chiara Giannarelli at NYU Langone Health.
-His work mainly focused on exploring the Immune cells landscape of atherosclerotic cardiovascular diseases (ACVD) in patients with type 2 diabetes.
+Daya carried a major part of his postdoctoral work in the lab of Dr. Chiara Giannarelli at Grossman Medical School at NYU Langone health.
+His work mainly focused on exploring the immune cells landscape of atherosclerotic cardiovascular diseases (ACVD) in patients with type 2 diabetes.
 Simultaneously, he worked on exploring the immune checkpoint landscape of human carotids by using transcriptomic /proteomic approach i.e. sc-RNA seq/CYTOF and multiparameter imaging platforms (CODEX and IMC).

-Daya is a I am a lifetime member of the Indian Immunology Society, a trainee member of the American Association of Immunology (AAI).
+Daya is a lifetime member of the Indian Immunology Society, a trainee member of the American Association of Immunology (AAI).

 His academic recognitions include Strategic Networking fellowship from American Heart Association (AHA), G.P Talwar Young scientist award from and Indian Immunology society, Senior research fellowship from Indian council of medical research.